Terra Datum: mapping the computational intensity of virtual production

 Project partners: Northumbria University, Advanced Media Production, Target 3D

-This collaboration between Dr. Paul Dolan at Northumbria University, Advanced Media Production PROTO and 3D technology consultancy Target3D, will investigate how we can make Virtual Production (VP) more sustainable by measuring the computational intensity and energy cost of key production methods.
+XR Network+ has supported a successful collaboration between Dr. Paul Dolan at Northumbria University, Digital Catapult and the Advanced Media Production at PROTO, to investigate how to make Virtual Production (VP) more sustainable by measuring the computational intensity and energy cost of key production methods.
+The team also developed an ambitious artwork, Terra Datum, which used live energy consumption data to animate photogrammetry scans of Advanced Media Production (AMP) studio at Proto in Gateshead, UK.

 Categories: Film, Research, Technology, TV